irfan-nagoo/webrtc-conferencing/README.md

 ![webrtc](https://github.com/irfan-nagoo/webrtc-conferencing/assets/96521607/2917c651-ede7-406c-b758-f48fc7ebcd52)

 This project started with some hands on using [Google WebRTC samples](https://codelabs.developers.google.com/codelabs/webrtc-web#0) and ended up in a full fledge Realtime communication application with exciting features and UI.
-This application handles almost all forms of realtime remote communication options.
+This application handles almost all forms of Realtime remote communication options.
 There is no extra installation required to use this application except the web browser.
 This application supports following features:

     1. Audio/Video conferencing features with multiple participants.
     2. Multiple parallel conferences separated by rooms.